lapd-c/acamps.github.io/_posts/2015-04-08-posts-quality.markdown

 So having different kinds of posts/articles is the solution.
 With a minimum and maximum amount of words, obviously.

 <blockquote>
-<p>Don't tell your life when writting about technical subjects, you're wasting everyone's time.</p>
+<p>Don't tell your life when writing about technical subjects, you're wasting everyone's time.</p>
 <footer><cite>Albert Camps</cite></footer>
 </blockquote>